 IMMEDIATE SUPERVISOR Director of Human Resources

-The Assistant Director of Human Resources, Benefits provides a full range of human resource management services for faculty and staff employees and develops, monitors, and implements employee and fringe benefits programs for University faculty and staff.
-The Assistant Director of Human Resources, Benefits has specific responsibilities in the areas of health care insurance, life and long-term disability insurance, retirement programs, long-term care insurance, workers’ compensation benefits, and the Family & Medical Leave Act (FMLA).
+The Assistant Director of Human Resources, Benefits provides a full range of human resource benefits management services for faculty and staff employees and develops, monitors, and implements employee, fringe, and voluntary benefits programs for University faculty and staff.
+The Assistant Director of Human Resources, Benefits has specific responsibilities in the areas of health care insurance, life and long-term disability insurance, long-term care insurance, workers’ compensation benefits, and the Family & Medical Leave Act (FMLA).
 The Assistant Director prepares special projects and management reports as directed.

 Experience: At least three years responsible personnel experience in the public or private sector, with an emphasis on employee fringe benefits programs and laws is required.

-4. Works with the University’s Purchasing Department in the development and distribution of Requests for Proposals (RFP) by identifying potential vendors for employee fringe benefits services and programs including life and long-term disability insurances, health care plan third party administration services, direct contracts for discounted medical services from major providers, employee benefits consulting services, re-insurance (stop-loss) for the employee group medical plan, and long-term care insurance, forming and leading selection committees, to review responses from vendors, briefing the Administrative Council and President on the recommended vendor, and working with the selected vendor to implement the program.
+2. Works with the University’s Purchasing Department in the development and distribution of Requests for Proposals (RFP) by identifying potential vendors for employee fringe benefits services and programs including life and long-term disability insurances, health care plan third party administration services, direct contracts for discounted medical services from major providers, employee benefits consulting services, re-insurance (stop-loss) for the employee group medical plan, and long-term care insurance, forming and leading selection committees to review responses from vendors, briefing the Director of Human Resources, Administrative Council and President on the recommended vendor, and working with the selected vendor to implement the program.

-5. Informs the University community on relevant issues regarding the fringe benefits program by writing a variety of communication pieces for distribution to faculty, staff, and retirees, including articles published in The Missouri Insider, E-ssential News, maintaining information related to fringe benefits available and accessible to employees on the Human Resources website, serving as an ex officio member of the Fringe Benefits Committee, and addressing various university constituencies on fringe benefit topics.
+3. Informs the University community on relevant issues regarding the benefits program by writing a variety of communication pieces for distribution to faculty, staff, and retirees, maintaining information related to fringe benefits available and accessible to employees on the Human Resources website, serving as an ex officio member of the Fringe Benefits Committee, and addressing various university constituencies on fringe and voluntary benefit topics.